-These notes are for teachers who will be supervising the administration of the 2003 year 7 progress tests in English.
-These tests have a new format this year.
-They are designed specifically for pupils who did not achieve level 4 at the end of key stage 2, and who are assessed by their teacher to be working at level 3 or 4 during year 7.
+These notes are for teachers who will be supervising the administration of the 2004 year 7 progress tests in English.
+The progress tests are designed specifically for pupils who did not achieve level 4 at the end of key stage 2, and who are assessed by their teacher to be working at level 3 or 4 during year 7.
 They are not suitable for pupils working at levels 1 and 2 of the national curriculum at the end of year 7.

 This guidance applies to the reading, writing and spelling tests.
 All teachers must read sections 1 and 2 of this booklet, which provide guidance on administering the tests.
 Teachers administering the tests to pupils who require special arrangements must also read section 3 of this booklet.
-Additional information can be found in the 2003 Guidance on administering the years 7 and 8 tests booklet.
+Additional information can be found in the 2004 Guidance on administering the years 7 and 8 tests booklet.